voutilad/vmm_clock/README.md

 - make the code as short and tight as possible
 - identify a means of testing clock drift

+Known issues:
+- if you try to unload the module, you will probably panic the kernel

 ## Prerequisites

 You'll need OpenBSD 6.8 or newer as it contains fixes I provided for